jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 As I said above, my Internet was incredibly slow on this machine while my other devices were normal.
 So I started to think that my wireless card driver was not compatible, or there was some misconfiguration in my setup.
-In the next few hours, I had tried different methods provided by different people, but none of them worked, until I found this [artile](https://forum.manjaro.org/t/broadcom-wifi-driver-fails-to-install-properly/46316).
-This article explained the wireless card drivers' problem really good, and broke down the solution crystal clear.
+In the next few hours, I had tried different methods provided by different people, but none of them worked, until I found this [thread](https://forum.manjaro.org/t/broadcom-wifi-driver-fails-to-install-properly/46316).
+The post answer explained the wireless card drivers' problem really good, and broke down the solution crystal clear.
 I followed the instruction here and replaced the drive, and it WORKED!
 The speed went from 30kps to 200ish mbps!
 Yay!